 Now, I’ve left Shopify, still steadfast on the same path of building things and helping entrepreneurs.

 Many times, us entrepreneurs get so caught up in the game of perusing money that we forget to calculate the value of the unexpected events that happen to us along the way.

 Life and entrepreneurship are rarely linear.
 Ultimately, all I did was start something and I gave it the care and attention it deserved.
 The rest of the script was mostly written by external forces and couldn’t have been scripted or predicted.

 And that’s the point.
 Starting something and giving it the attention and detail it deserves.
 If you do that, I truly believe the rest of the script will write itself.

 Action creates opportunity.
 I’ve seen it time and time again.
 When you create something, even something seemingly small and you apply attention and detail, people notice.
 That will create new opportunities.

 It’s happened with every business I have started.
 Even starting something as small as a simple t-shirt business can spawn new and interesting opportunities, but only if you give it the attention and detail it deserves.

 I wholeheartedly believe it’s much less about what you do, rather the fact that you actually do something and you do it well.

 Why You Have To Be An Entrepreneur

 When most people think of entrepreneurship, they think of it in a vacuum.
 An all or nothing thing.
 Either you work for someone else or you work for yourself.
-Many people neglect to consider that with an online business and the level of automation available now, you can be an entrepreneur while also enjoying the benefits of a full time career.
-This is important because I believe that that some level of entrepreneurship is necessary for everyone.
+Many people neglect to consider that with an online business and the level of automation available now, you can be an entrepreneur while also enjoying the benefits of a full-time career.
+This is important because I believe that some level of entrepreneurship is necessary for everyone.